isomerpages/imda-codesg/_infocomm-media-clubs-cca/DISCOVER: Out Of Classroom Exp/Oct 22 Learning Journeys.md

 More than 1,200 Infocomm Media Club members have already participated and learnt about immersive media, drones, and content creation.

-The DISCOVER experience is open to Primary, Secondary/JC schools only.
-Registration and slots availability are based on a first-come-first-served basis. <br>

 More workshops are happening in October and we look forward to having your Club members participate in them!
 [Sign up now!](https://go.gov.sg/discoveroct2022)

+<i>*The DISCOVER experience is open to Primary, Secondary/JC schools only. </i>
+<i> Registration and slots availability are based on a first-come-first-served basis. </i>

 For FAQs, please view [here](/Learning-Journey-FAQs)